twknab/gear_list_MEVN/README.md

 - Unit conversion options for Gear Item and Gear List Weight (currently Oz but could support g/Kg)
 - Mark List Complete, when All Items are Completed for that List
 - Import REI items (do they have an open API?
 Get item name & weight)

-### Known Bugs / ISSUES

-- [MEDIUM] User session seems to time out.
-What's going on?
-  - If no valid session, can re-direct to dashboard?
-  - consider using router.beforeEach to remedy this
-  - UPDATE: We might have a solution here..invoked using beforeEach to check if user was logged in..we'll see..